rajani55/axmos/README.md

 * GarageDoor, LivingRoomLight, DishWasher are subclasses of Device
 * RemoteA implements RemoteAdapter
 * State change responses will be written to console log.

+### Design
+* Designs are in src/resources/design folder, with JPG snaps and original design files.
+* Designs are generated from https://www.diagrams.net/.